exaexa/panelbuilder/README.md

   information to estimate the spectra from singlestains that you did not import, which you can use too.
 This gives some estimate of how the panel will perform before you try it with real reagents and cells.
-- **Unmixing:** You may use the imported singlestains in the Unmixing tabs for unmixing any file with a matching list of channels.
+- **Unmixing:** You may use the imported singlestains on the "Unmixing" page, for unmixing/compensating any FCS file that contains matching channels.
 The unmixing will use the antigen/fluorochrome combination specified on the "Panel" page.

 ## Development